A list of 10 female protagonists whom you probably never came across, knew or thought even existed, if not all.

 Heaven’s Vault – Aliya Elasra

 The game mechanics are a weakness.
 It was very cumbersome, and I got lost many times while sailing.
-The conversations and the hunt for artifacts grew tedious.
-The hunt for artifacts felt like unnecessary filler at times.
+The conversations and the hunt for artifacts grew tedious—the hunt for artifacts felt like unnecessary filler at times.
 The game’s developers put a lot of time and effort into making the game’s many worlds interesting and enjoyable.
 The protagonist’s clumsy movement belies the quality of the characters you’ll meet.

 Beyond Contact- Quinn Hicks

-You’re constantly running around, day and night, looking for food, heat, or oxygen, and never seeming to find either.
+You’re constantly running around, day and night, looking for food, heat, or oxygen and never seeming to find either.
 Even if you manage to set up turrets, the raid threat will have increased to the point where the enemies will attack your base with increasingly bizarre weaponry and equipment.
 And after all that effort, a rift has opened up close to your base, bringing with it yet more chaos over which you have no control.

 NARAKA: BLADEPOINT – Valda Cui

-The most enjoyable player-versus-player game I’ve played in a long time.
+It is the most enjoyable player-versus-player game I’ve played in a long time.
 Despite my experience with similar games, this is different.
 In many ways, it is similar to Mordhau, but it is better in terms of melee combat.
 Overall, the BR component borrows heavily from Apex Legends, but it feels distinct enough that you won’t think you’re playing a clone.

 In its essence, the game is enjoyable and satisfying to engage in.
 Great integration of melee and ranged tactics.
 It has a polished look and feels responsive controls, and battles flow smoothly.
 There are a lot of laughs to be had with the character creator, and the visuals are, of course, lovely.